 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
-Complaints are managed by the head teacher and governors.
-An explanation of the complaints procedure is available on our school website and on request from the school.
+Complaints are managed by the headteacher and governors.
+An explanation of the complaints procedure on the school website and on paper, by request, from the school.
 Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.